MichaelaKemp/EyesOnZA-fixed/README.md

 **Educational Use Disclaimer**
 This project was created as part of coursework for Interactive Development (VC300) at Open Window and is intended for portfolio presentation only.
 Not licensed for redistribution or commercial use.

+---

+## Acknowledgements

+- **OpenAI** — for powering Vigil, the AI assistant.
+- **Expo Documentation** — for navigation, debugging tools, and platform support.
+- **Firebase Documentation** — Firestore and Authentication reference.
+- **Google Maps Platform** — for map rendering and geocoding.
+- **React Native community** — for libraries and troubleshooting resources.
+- **Academic resources** from Open Window to support planning and UX decisions.
+- **ChatGPT (OpenAI)** — for assistance with debugging, documentation, and optimisation during development.

 © Michaela Kemp, 2025.
 All rights reserved.